TheWeirdDev/PacktPub-Video-Downloader/Readme.md

 # PVdl: PacktPub Video Downloader

-The Easiest way to download Packt videos
+The Easiest way to download any Packt video

 **Notice: You need a Packt account with subscription or free trial to download videos**